thekingdomofwool/TerraformMinecraftEc2Lambda/README.md

 Search the following for the EC2_INSTANCE_CONNECT service, find the block that corresponds to whatever region your instance resides, and permit that IP address range via your security group on port 22. https://ip-ranges.amazonaws.com/ip-ranges.json

+The variables block should propt you to enter the IP range upon "terraform plan"

 # Minecraft Specifics